markuszoeller/markuszoeller.github.io/posts/2017/10/27/monitoring-prometheus.rst

 TL;DR
 =====

-The short version of the actions you have to trigger is:
+The short version of actions you have to do is:

 #. download the archive and extract the
    :download:`project source files <monitoring-with-prometheus-source.tar.gz>`